evelez7/CodeU-ProjectGroup6/README.md

        $ python build.py run codeu.chat.ClientMain "<host>@<port>"
        ```

-     You must specify the following startup arguments for `run_server.sh:
+     You must provide the following startup arguments to `ServerMain`:
      + `<team_id>` and `<team_secret>`: a numeric id for your team, and a secret
        code, which are used to authenticate your server with the Relay server.
        You can specify any integer value for `<team_id>`, and a value expressed